-With my colleagues Anne Haines & Rachael Cohen, I wrote a piece that was published today on the ACRL TechConnect blog, “From Consensus to Expertise: Rethinking Library Web Governance.”
+With my colleagues Anne Haines & Rachael Cohen, I wrote a piece that was published today on the ACRL TechConnect blog, “From Consensus to Expertise: Rethinking Library Web Governance.” [the blog has since been discontinued, so this link is to the archived version on the WayBack Machine.]

 In it we grapple with some of the questions that we’ve been wrestling with over the last couple of years as we’ve undertaken a major site migration and redesign.
 One outcome of that project was that we began to ask ourselves what the library website is for, and how best to steward it for everyone’s benefit.